MinecraftForge/MinecraftForge/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: Bug report
+name: Issue report
 about: Visit the forum first for issues with crashes.
 title: ''
-labels: Bug
+labels: Triage
 assignees: ''

 ---